Mass of $C^0$-asymptotically hyperbolic spaces via the normalized Ricci-DeTurck flow: Scalar curvature lower bound for metrics

 In contrast to asymptotically flat manifolds, the hyperbolic metric expands under the Ricci flow.
 We therefore resort to the normalized Ricci flow, which is equivalent to the standard Ricci flow up to a time reparametrization.
 The normalized Ricci flow consists of a family of metrics $g(t)$ on an $n$-manifold $M$ evolving by

 with initial condition $g(0)=g_0$.
 Via a time-dependent diffeomorphism $\chi_t$ of the form \eqref{diff}, we derive the normalized $h$-flow with respect to a smooth background metric $h$:

 In what follows, we take the background metric to be $b$ (the hyperbolic metric on $\mathbb{H}^n$) and refer to the flow $g(t)$ in \eqref{nrf} as the normalized $b$-flow.
-It is traightforward to verify that
+It is straightforward to verify that

 where $\bar{t}=\frac{1}{2(n-1)}\ln{(1+2(n-1)t)}$, satisfies the $b$-flow equation \eqref{gflow}.
 By Theorem \ref{simon}, we obtain the following corollary for the normalized $b$-flow initiated from a continuous metric.